NeuraLabsHQ/neuralabs-coinbase/mov_contract/test-app/README.md

 - Decrypt files (requires level 4+ access)
 - Support for 1-of-2 and 2-of-2 threshold

-### WalrusStorage
+### WalrusStorage (SDK Version)
-- Upload encrypted files to Walrus
+- Upload encrypted files to Walrus using the official SDK
-- Link files to NFTs
+- Link files to NFTs with on-chain metadata
-- Track stored files and metadata
+- Track stored files, costs, and storage duration
-- Generate Walrus blob IDs
+- Download files directly using blob IDs
+- Real-time status of SDK initialization
+- Support for configurable storage epochs

 ## Access Levels